 Silkie Guinea Pig

-Silkie and Peruvians guinea pig is very much alike as they have similar coats and long straight hair.
+Silkie and Peruvian guinea pigs are very much alike as they have similar coats and long straight hair.
 But they are distinguishable as they differ in body shape and size.
-And the most unique feature the Silkie is that the hair over their head grows backward directing towards its back which in Peruvian is very messy as their hair grows in a dismantled directions.
+The most unique feature of the Silkie is that the hair over its head grows backward directed towards its back which in Peruvian is very messy as the hair grows in a dismantled direction.

 Rex Guinea Pig

 Rex has a very short haircut.
 Their coat is dense and rough like the Teddy.
 Their unique feature is that they have drop ears.
 The coat, however, has a con that is, they do not have the guard hair that almost all breeds have.

 - Always purchase more than one pig because most of them do not like living a solitary life, they may need a companion.

 - If you are planning to get it for a young kid and let it raise it on its own without your much involvement, always go for the ones requiring less care and maintenance teddy, or American or maybe the hairless ones like Baldwin or skinny

 - Long-haired breeds like Silkie or Peruvian are for older kids or best for adults.
 They should be regularly groomed or you may also trim the hair if required or according to your preference.

 - There is no right or wrong breed of guinea pigs.
 It’s that you have to choose what you think is perfect for you.
 Almost all the breeds have similar characters or personalities.
 They will only differ in appearance that’s it.

 We hope we have helped you by providing enough information on the different breeds of guinea pigs!